model-checking/kani/docs/src/stable_mir.md

    while `StaticDef` is the definition of a static variable.
    - Note that the same `DefId` may be mapped to different definitions according to its context.
      For example, an `InstanceDef` and a `FnDef` may represent the same function definition.
-3. Methods that were used to be exposed as part of `TyCtxt` are now part of a type.
+3. Methods that used to be exposed as part of `TyCtxt` are now part of a type.
    Example, the function `TyCtxt.instance_mir` is now `Instance::body`.
 4. There is no need for explicit instantiation (monomorphization) of items from an`Instance::body`.
-   This method already instantiate all types and resolve all constants before converting it to stable APIs.
+   This method already instantiates all types and resolves all constants before converting it to stable APIs.